NCAR/DART/observations/obs_converters/even_sphere/README.rst

 *even_sphere.m* has many optional arguments to tailor its behavior.
 It has exactly 1 required argument - the number of horizontal locations desired.

+- it will create a text file '**even_create_input**' to be used as input to *create_obs_sequence*
 - the default number of pressure levels is 14
-- the default pressure levels are: 1000.00 925.00 850.00 700.00 500.00 400.00 300.00 250.00 200.00 150.00 100.00 70.00 50.00 40.00
+- the default pressure levels are: 1000 925 850 700 500 400 300 250 200 150 100 70 50 40
 - the default observation errors for each observation type are level-dependent and are consistent with *DART/observations/obs_converters/obs_error/ncep_obs_err_mod.f90*
 - the default is to create 'empty' observation sequences - i.e. they have no actual observation values and are suitable to be used with *perfect_model_obs*
 - the default date of the observations is 2017-12-25 00:00:00
 - a plot of the locations will be created.
 The number of gridlines is configurable but defaults to 288 in longitude and 192 in latitude.
 - **all** the defaults can be changed by specifying 'variable-value' pairs of options, as described below.
 Examples of some options are also available via the normal MATLAB *help* facility.
+(Documenting all of them in the *help* makes the help page too long.)

 Note that the number of observations will be the number of locations \* the number of vertical levels \* the number of variables (i.e. 3)